Montana-Media-Arts/MART120-Fall2023/modules/week-6/_posts/2017-01-11-create-page.md

    2. Add your HTML code (refer back to the previous sections if you need a sample)
    3. Choose **File** -> **Save**
    4. Once the dialog appears, type in your name and then, put `.html`  This extension tells your computer to use your default web browser to open this file.
-2. If you have Atom, Notepad, Notepad++, or any other editing program, you can do the same thing.
+2. If you have VS Code, Notepad, Notepad++, or any other editing program, you can do the same thing.
 Just remember to save it with the `.html` extension and it should work.

 Next up, we are going to take a look at HTML forms.
 What are those?
 I bet you have used these a lot!